GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    designed to work with compute applications and frame based graphics applications.
 It is specifically designed to address the issues that developers are dealing with in the move from traditional graphics APIs to explicit APIs.
-It also provides the visualization of GCN hardware specific information allowing the developer to tune an application to the full potential of the architecture.
+It also provides the visualization of RDNA and GCN hardware-specific information allowing the developer to tune an application to the full potential of the architecture.
 The tool provides unique visualizations of queue synchronization using fences and semaphores, asynchronous compute, and barrier timings.
 Currently,